ScriptyCat/Gelbooru-Image-Viewer/README.md

  Rule34.xxx - full
  Danbooru.donmai - full
  Sankukucomplex.com - images/no tags(yet)
+ rule34hentai.net - images/no tags

+v1.46
+-Support for rule34hentai.net

 v1.455
 -Fix to sankaku thats should be more robust and hopefully more permanent

 v1.451
 -Tiny fix for sankaku that i broke last time oops